R.I.P.D. The Game Review

 Simply Put

 As a cooperative title, R.I.P.D.
-The Game tries everything it can from dismaying players from playing together.
-Players are separate at the end of a match, and the quick match option will have you searching for a match for quite some time (it took over 30 minutes on a weekend).
-The main issue with the game is it just isn’t much fun, as the encounters seem to drag on and on with enemies that will spawn directly in front of you.
+The Game tries everything it can to dissuade players from playing together.
+Players are separated at the end of a match, and the quick match option will have you searching for a match for quite some time (it took over 30 minutes on a weekend).
+The main issue with the game is it just isn't much fun, as the encounters seem to drag on and on with enemies that will spawn directly in front of you.

 Note: R.I.P.D.
 The Game was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.